centreon/centreon-documentation/en/monitoring/pluginpacks.md

 ### Centreon Plugin Pack Manager

 The **Centreon Plugin Pack Manager** module can install, update or remove Plugin Packs.
-It is installed by default We recommended that you keep this module regularly updated.
+It is installed by default.
+We recommend that you keep this module regularly updated.

 To update this module, run the following command: